encode/httpx/docs/compatibility.md

 HTTPX uses `utf-8` for encoding `str` request bodies.
 For example, when using `content=<str>` the request body will be encoded to `utf-8` before being sent over the wire.
 This differs from Requests which uses `latin1`.
 If you need an explicit encoding, pass encoded bytes explictly, e.g. `content=<str>.encode("latin1")`.

 For response bodies, assuming the server didn't send an explicit encoding then HTTPX will do its best to figure out an appropriate encoding.
-Unlike Requests which uses the `chardet` library, HTTPX relies on a plainer fallback strategy (basically attempting UTF-8, or using Windows 1252 as a fallback).
+Unlike Requests which uses the `chardet` library, HTTPX relies on a plainer fallback strategy (basically attempting UTF-8, or using Windows-1252 as a fallback).
 This strategy should be robust enough to handle the vast majority of use cases.

 ## Status Codes